 - Leaves an employer and wants to simplify retirement accounts

-- Retires and transitions to income planning
+- Retires and begins preparing for retirement income

 - Rolling the account into a new employer’s 401(k) plan